pregismond/creating-visualizations-using-snowflake-snowsight/README.md

 **Task 4**: Share the dashboards.

+## Requirements

+This project has the following requirements:

+* Python 3.10.12 or higher
+* pip 24.3.1 or higher
+* A Snowflake user with `ACCOUNTADMIN` role granted.
+You can create a trial Snowflake account [here.](https://signup.snowflake.com/)
+    * Select `Enterprise` for your Snowflake edition and `Amazon Web Services` for your cloud provider.
+    * Choose the region nearest you, accept the terms, and click `GET STARTED`
+    * Go to your email, and click on the activation link.

 ## Setup

 The [setup_swiftauto_traders.py](./setup_swiftauto_traders.py) Python script has been provided to setup the Snowflake environment for this project.
 It also handles the uploading of CSV dataset files to stage, creates and loads tables with inferred schemas, and establishes a basic role hierarchy and user setup to demonstrate dashboard sharing within Snowflake.